 Gettleman had been Carolina's general manager for four seasons, three of which resulted in a trip to the playoffs.
 But Carolina was 6-10 last season a year after reaching Super Bowl 50, where it lost to Denver.

 The relationship between Richardson and Gettleman began to deteriorate shortly after Carolina's Super Bowl defeat.
-The relationship between Gettleman and the players in the locker room had soured after some veterans felt like he wasn't treating them correctly.
+Gettleman's cut-throat personality didn't sit well with some veterans in the locker room and some felt like they were unappreciated.

 For more NFL coverage: www.pro32.ap.org and www.twitter.com/AP-NFL